English National Ballet

-Carlos performed a reworked version of Premieres in Manchester, London, Birmingham, and Belfast during the summer of 2011.
-He continues to work as a Principal Guest Artist for the Royal Ballet, and several TV series projects are also currently in development.
+Acosta performed a reworked version of Premieres in Manchester, London, Birmingham, and Belfast during the summer of 2011.
+He continues to work as a principal guest artist for the Royal Ballet, and several TV series projects are also currently in development.

 Carlos Acosta Website

 Carlos Acosta: ‘Nobody who looks like me has ever played the roles I danced’, The Telegraph

 Carlos Acosta in Cuba: a revolutionary movement, The Guardian